codeforequity-at/botium-connector-alexa-avs/README.md

 * Asks Alexa with [Amazon AVS](https://developer.amazon.com/de/docs/alexa-voice-service/get-started-with-alexa-voice-service.html)
 * Converts answer to text ([Cloud Text-to-Speech API, aka Cloud Speech API](https://cloud.google.com/speech-to-text/)  or [Amazon Transcribe](https://aws.amazon.com/transcribe/))

 TTS and STT can translate wrong.
 And so the test will fail, even if Alexa works well.
+Google STT handles this problem more sophisticated.
+See ALEXA_AVS_STT_GOOGLE_CLOUD_SPEECH_SEND_TEXT_AS_PHRASE_HINT Capability.

 Please check the pricing of the choosen APIs.